-The mighty Ephesus was the 4th largest city in the eastern Roman Empire and an absolute must visit on your trip to Turkey.
-You will need at least half a day here and I recommend getting there early to avoid the heat and big tour groups.
+The ancient city of Ephesus was the 4th largest city in the eastern Roman Empire and is an absolute must visit on your trip to Turkey.
+You will need at least half a day here and I recommend arriving early to avoid the heat and big tour groups.

-As Turkey’s most complete ancient ruin site, even those not interested in history won’t fail to be impressed by the Grand Theatre and the Library of Celsus.
+As one of Turkey’s best ancient ruins, even those not interested in history won’t fail to be impressed by the Grand Theatre and Library of Celsus.

-A short drive up into the mountains from Selçuk will bring you to Şirince village.
-The village was was previously inhabited by Greeks and their influence is still clear to see, but Şirince is most famous for it’s fruit wine.
+A short drive up into the mountains from Selçuk will bring you to Şirince village which is a real hidden gem in Turkey.
+The village was was previously inhabited by Greeks and their influence is still clear to see, however Şirince is most famous for it’s fruit wine.

 I’ll be honest, the fruit wine isn’t really to my taste but it is still fun to try as you wander around the cobbled stone alleyways.